Barry Dean (songwriter)

 Barry Dean (born c.
-1967) is an American country and pop music songwriter based out of Nashville, Tennessee.
+1967) is an American country and pop music songwriter based in Nashville, Tennessee.
 He has written multiple No. 1 singles including “Pontoon” (Little Big Town), “Day Drinking” (Little Big Town), "Somebody's Daughter" (Tenille Townes), and "Think a Little Less" (Michael Ray), along with a Top 40 hit with “Girls Chase Boys” (Ingrid Michaelson).
 He has been nominated for a Grammy for Best Country Song on Tim McGraw's "Diamond Rings and Old Barstools."

 Early life

 Dean was born in Okmulgee, Oklahoma and grew up in rural Pittsburg, Kansas.
 He wrote songs and played in bands throughout high school and during his time at Pittsburg State University.
 Dean briefly pursued songwriting in Los Angeles but abandoned that in his 20s.

 Dean returned to Pittsburg and worked as Creative Director for Pitsco Incorporated.
 He was involved in the education business for several years with a focus on marketing and media technology.
 In his mid-30s, Dean’s wife encouraged him to pursue songwriting again and signed him up for a cruise held by the Nashville Songwriter’s Association International for aspiring songwriters.
 The NSAI subsequently invited Dean to a song camp in Nashville.
 He considers this camp a formative experience where he learned how to write professionally and began to co-write with other Nashville writers.